whoamiafterall/bewegungskalender/README.md

 ### Roadmap

-- Add the Option to edit Telegram messages (in Progress)
-- Add the Option to send the message to Mastodon
+- Form for submitting events to the Caldav backend
-- Refactor to use more Object Oriented Programming
-- Rewrite the Argparser to act like a cli-program with subcommands
+- Moderation tool for the caldav backend
+- Api
+- Personalized newsletter
+- Search feature

 See TODO.md for more information.